Aurumaker72/MupenUtilities/README.md

 # MupenUtilities
-Feature-rich utility app for [Mupen64](https://github.com/mkdasher/mupen64-rr-lua-/)
+WIP utility app for [Mupen64](https://github.com/mkdasher/mupen64-rr-lua-/)<br>
+This can be seen as a continuation of the M64 Editor by [mkdasher](https://github.com/mkdasher/)

 ## M64
 The data of any M64 file is presented in a simple interface.

 #### Input Viewer
-You can view M64 Joystick Inputs on each frame in a clean, interactive TASInput-style joystick drawing.
+You can view M64 Joystick Inputs on each frame in a clean, interactive TASInput style interface.
-The Buttons are shown as checkboxes.

 #### Frame Control
-You can seek back and forth to any point in a movie with intuitive controls.
+You can seek back and forth, reverse playback, step frames and more intuitive controls.
 Playing the movie back in real-time (30 FPS) is also possible.

-#### Reasons why this is better than stroop
-1.
-2.